Audi RS3 review – ride and handling

 Next time there’s a week of rain in the middle of summer, blame RS3 drivers, because all of them will have done a rain dance, hoping for the RS3’s preferred road conditions – a wet, greasy surface, puddles, and other challenges that turn the car from massively grippy, locked-down and pretty undramatic into something a little more exuberant.

 That’s not to say the RS3 isn’t already an improvement over its immediate predecessor, because it is.
 Audi’s efforts to remove weight from its latest five-cylinder block mean a great deal less mass is hanging over the front wheels, and the latest four-wheel drive setup is also more willing to send power to the rear axle.
-As before, there's also the option of upgrading to 19-ich wheels that have a wider footprint at the front than the rear, helping to further shift the car's handling balance and introduce some mid-corner playfulness.
+As before, there's also the option of upgrading to 19-inch wheels that have a wider footprint at the front than the rear, helping to further shift the car's handling balance and introduce some mid-corner playfulness.

 The combination of these factors means the chassis exhibits a more neutral front-to-rear balance than before, working all four tyres more evenly, both into, through, and out of a given corner.
-Turn in quickly and you’ll even find the rear stepping out a few degrees, while the same is possible with a bootful of throttle out of a tight corner - something the previous model wouldn’t have entertained if you’d tried.
+Turn in quickly and you’ll even find the rear stepping out a few degrees, while the same is possible with a bootfull of throttle out of a tight corner – something the previous model wouldn’t have entertained if you’d tried.

 In the wet, all these characteristics are exaggerated further, and combined with strong lateral grip and fantastic traction, it’s on wet roads that the RS3 is in its element and becomes surprisingly entertaining.
 You can make quite remarkable progress down a country road, all the while egged on by that sonorous five-cylinder engine.